alibaba/arthas/site/src/site/sphinx/en/manual-install.md

 as.bat <pid>
 ```

-If you want to diagnose Java process run as windows service, try this commands:
+If you want to diagnose Java process run as windows service, try these commands:

 ```bash
 as-service.bat -port <port>